Jan Palach: In music

-Israeli Musician, Arik Einstein, sang about the Prague Spring in his 1968 song "Prague", and dedicated a verse to Palach's self-immoltation.
+Israeli musician Arik Einstein sang about the Prague Spring in his 1969 song "Prague", and dedicated a verse to Palach's self-immolation.

 In literature

-In 1969, the Slovenian poet Edvard Kocbek published a poem entitled "Rocket", in which he juxtaposed two events from that year: the Apollo 11 landing, "a senseless act of technological nihilism", and "a rocket named Palach that launched itself into history, its smoky message was seen even through the darkest glasses".
+In 1969, Slovenian poet Edvard Kocbek published a poem entitled "Rocket", in which he juxtaposed two events from that year: the Apollo 11 landing, "a senseless act of technological nihilism", and "a rocket named Palach that launched itself into history, its smoky message was seen even through the darkest glasses".

-Jan Palach is named in context in the 1992 poem by Axel Reitel, Ústí nad Labem, in: das exil und der sandberg.
-Gedichte 1976–1990.
-Boesche-Verlag Berlin und Haifa, referring a school-holiday near Lake Mácha and entertained about this self-immolation against dictatorship.
-Also include in the collection "Herzflur", Glossen.
-German Literature after 1945.
+Jan Palach is named in context in the 1992 poem by Axel Reitel, "Ústí nad Labem" in the book Das exil und der Sandberg Gedichte 1976–1990 published by Boesche-Verlag Berlin und Haifa, referring a school-holiday near Lake Mácha and entertained about this self-immolation against dictatorship.

-Jan Palach is named without context in the 2005 novel by Salman Rushdie, Shalimar the Clown, referring to the 1992 L.A.
-Riots.
+Jan Palach is named without context in the 2005 novel by Salman Rushdie, Shalimar the Clown, referring to the 1992 Los Angeles riots.

-A Pakistani poet Qazi Zafar Iqbal paid tribute to Jan Palach in the form of a Poem in Urdu.
-The poem is included in his book named "Ghurfa-e-Shab (The Window of Night)" published in 2006 in the city of Lahore.
+Pakistani poet Qazi Zafar Iqbal paid tribute to Jan Palach in the form of a poem in Urdu.
+The poem is included in his book named Ghurfa-e-Shab (The Window of Night) published in 2006 in the city of Lahore.

 A sequence of poems exploring the implications of Palach's death called One Match by the poet Sheila Hamilton were published in issue 51 of the Dorset-based poetry serial, Tears in the Fence (ed.
 David Caddy) in 2010.

-Czech poet Miroslav Holub wrote a poem entitled the Prague of Jan Palach (1969) in memory of the martyr.
+Czech poet Miroslav Holub wrote a poem entitled the "Prague of Jan Palach" (1969) in memory of the martyr.
 A line from the poem translated into English by George Theiner reads, "where Man ends/ the flame begins."

+In the Soviet Union, poet Vsevolod Nekrasov dedicated a poem to Palach.

 In film, radio and television

 French documentary filmmaker Raymond Depardon directed a 1969 film about Jan Palach.

-Palach featured in a monologue radio play entitled "Torch No 1" on BBC Radio 4, directed by Martin Jenkins, and written by David Pownall.
+Palach featured in a monologue radio play entitled Torch No 1 on BBC Radio 4, directed by Martin Jenkins, and written by David Pownall.
 Palach was played by Karl Davies.

-A three-part 2013 Czech-Polish television show "Burning Bush", directed by Agnieszka Holland, is situated around the events that happened after Jan Palach's self-immolation.
+The three-part 2013 Czech-Polish television show Burning Bush, directed by Agnieszka Holland, is situated around the events that happened after Jan Palach's self-immolation.

-2018 film "Jan Palach", directed by Robert Sedláček chronicles Palach's life before his self-immolation.
+The 2018 film Jan Palach, directed by Robert Sedláček, chronicles Palach's life before his self-immolation.
 Palach is played by Viktor Zavadil.

 In fine and performing arts

-After seeking political asylum in the United States, Polish artist Wiktor Szostalo commemorated Jan Palach in his "Performance for Freedom" proclaiming "I am Jan Palach.
+After seeking political asylum in the United States, Polish artist Wiktor Szostalo commemorated Jan Palach in his Performance for Freedom proclaiming "I am Jan Palach.
 I'm a Czech, I'm a Pole, a Lithuanian, a Vietnamese, an Afghani, a betrayed You.
 After I've burnt myself a thousand times, perhaps we'll win".

-On the occasion of the 40th anniversary of the death of Jan Palach, a statue sculpted by András Beck as a tribute to the student was transported from France to the Czech Republic.
-The statue was installed in Mělník, the city where Jan Palach did his studies.
+On January 19, 2009, the 40th anniversary of the death of Jan Palach, a statue sculpted by András Beck was installed in Mělník, the city where Jan Palach did his studies.